 Do I Need Seamless Gutters Around My Entire House?

-You just bought a new home, congrats!
+You just bought a new home, congratulations!
 You noticed the builder installed gutters on the front and back, but left the sides bare.
 So… do you really need gutters all the way around?

 Rain doesn't politely fall only where the builder installed protection.
 It hits all sides of your roof, and wherever water runs off without a gutter, it can wreak havoc: